codepath/android_guides/Applying-Data-Binding-for-Views.md

   public ItemViewHolder(View rootView) {
      super(rootView);

-     // If the layout was already inflated, we can use this bind() method to associate the layout variables
+     // Since the layout was already inflated within onCreateViewHolder(), we
+     // can use this bind() method to associate the layout variables
      // with the layout.
      binding = ItemUserBinding.bind(rootView);